KevinArmbruster/AutoML-Information-Needs/README.md

 ### Commiting and Creating a Pull Request

+At the end of creating patterns and before reviewing:

 1. Commit all your changes into the main branch of your forked repository.
 2. Open your own forked repository ``AutoML-Research / automl-information-need-patterns-*name*``.
 3. Open ``Pull Requests`` > Select ``New Pull Request``> Select ``Compare accross forks``.